jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 </tbody>
 </table>

-One rule that we find cool enough is rule 208, which states that The Elder Scrolls V Skyrim and Fallout 4 are highly correlated with a lift of 9.45.
+One of the interesting rules that we find cool enough is that The Elder Scrolls V Skyrim and Fallout 4 are highly correlated with a lift of 9.45 as shown in Table[[8](#table8)].
 Amazingly, we have found out that bundles of these two games are currently being sold not only on Steam but also on the PlayStation Store.
 It seems that Steam and PlayStation are aware that players frequently played these two games together before, and that's why these games are recently being sold as a bundle for both [PC](https://store.steampowered.com/bundle/6527/Skyrim_Special_Edition__Fallout_4_GOTY/) and [PS4](https://store.playstation.com/en-us/product/UP1003-CUSA02557_00-FO4GOTYSSEBUNDLE) console gaming.

-Another interesting rule is rule 24, indicating that The Elder Scrolls V Skyrim and BioShock Infinite are also highly correlated with a lift of 8.89.
+From the same table, another interesting rule indicates that The Elder Scrolls V Skyrim and BioShock Infinite are also highly correlated with a lift of 8.89.
 We have found out that a bundle of these two games, for PlayStation 3 this time, are actually being sold on [Amazon.com](https://www.amazon.com/Elder-Scrolls-Skyrim-Bioshock-Infinite-PlayStation/dp/B00HV0MNEI).
 Again, this means that these two games might really have a strong association and that's why they're being sold as part of a bundle.

 ## DISCUSSION AND FUTURE WORKS
 In this study, after trying multiple thresholds, we learned that the threshold of 0.5% provides acceptable interpretability of results.
 We use this support threshold to consider a set of frequent video games played.
 It means a game set is deemed to be frequent if this set is observed in at least 0.5% of the data set of video games.
 Please note that the a frequent set should have at least one game while the number of games in the set cannot exceed three.